reuk/wayverb/docs_source/context.md

-Given that wave-based methods are accurate, but become more expensive at higher frequencies, and that geometric methods are inexpensive, but become less accurate at lower frequencies, it is natural to combine the two models in a way that takes advantage of the desirable characteristics of each.
+Given that wave-based methods are accurate, but become more expensive at higher frequencies, and that geometric methods are inexpensive, but become less accurate at lower frequencies, it is natural to combine the two models in a way that takes advantage of the desirable characteristics of each [@aretz_combined_2009].
 That is, by using wave-modelling for low-frequency content, and geometric methods for high-frequency content, simulations may be produced which are accurate across the entire spectrum, without incurring massive computational costs.

-## Characteristics of Simulation Methods
+## Characteristics of Room Acoustics Simulation Methods

-A short review of simulation methods will be given here.
-For a detailed survey of methods used in room acoustics, see [@svensson_computational_2002].
+A short review of acoustic simulation methods will be given here.
+For a more detailed survey of methods used in room acoustics, see [@savioja_overview_2015].

 The following figure \text{(\ref{fig:simulation_techniques})} shows the relationships between the most common simulation methods.
 The advantages and